Coastal Hazards and Resilience

 St. Marys Flood Resiliency Project Final Report (currently under review)

-The Resident’s Handbook to Prepare for Natural Hazards in Georgia is a resource that has been developed by Marine Extension and Georgia Sea Grant, in collaboration with several federal, state and local partners.
+The Resident’s Handbook to Prepare for Natural Hazards in Georgia is a resource developed by Marine Extension and Georgia Sea Grant, in collaboration with several federal, state and local partners.
 This handbook provides detailed information on emergency preparedness, evacuation planning, and steps that residents can take to protect their life and property.
-The purpose of this handbook is to provide actionable information that residents can use to build resilience to natural hazards in Georgia.
-Resources included throughout the handbook address specific needs of underserved populations, including people with functional and access needs.